MilosIlic7198/TestMeProject/README.md

 # TestMeProject
 This is a app for testing students which would serve instructors at coding schools, high schools, faculties etc.

 NOTE: This project is not finisht yet!!!
-I will be adding: Java Socket Programing, and Concurrent Programing.

-Technologies used: Java, MYSQL
+Technologies used: Java, MYSQL.

-The project contains: Java Core and Data Structures, Java Swing GUI, JDBC, MYSQL(database programing).
+The project contains: Java Core and Data Structures, Java Swing GUI, JDBC, DPCP, Java Socket programing, Concurrent programing, MYSQL(database programing).

-Design patterns used: Singleton, Data Access Object Pattern, Facade Pattern.
+Design patterns used: Singleton, Data Access Object Pattern, Facade Pattern, Observer Pattern, Chain Of Responsibility, Builder Pattern.

 When starting the application itself, the user is offered to signin.